sinastiller/battleship-game/README.md

 1. Navigate to [project repository](https://github.com/sinastiller/battleship-game).
 2. Click on the button Code next to the Gitpod button.
-3. Choose between HTTPS, SSH and Github CLI and copy the link.
+3. Choose between HTTPS, SSH and GitHub CLI and copy the link.
 4. Open Git Bash.
 5. Change the current working directory to the location where you want the cloned directory.